 Given the wide range of broadband options on offer, trying to find a suitable and good value provider for you and your household might seem like a daunting task.
-But by considering just four key factors, choosing the right provider can actually be pretty easy.
+But by considering just three key factors, choosing the right provider can actually be pretty easy.

 These factors are: